 To read more about Winslow, click here.

 Today you will be driving through the Navajo Nation and to the unparalleled Canyon De Chelly.
 Canyon de Chelly National Monument is a vast park in northeastern Arizona, on Navajo tribal lands.
 Its prominent features include Spider Rock spire, about 800-feet tall, and towering sandstone cliffs surrounding a green and tree-lined canyon.
 Inhabited by several Native American peoples for millennia, the area is dotted with petroglyphs.
-The White House Ruins and Mummy Cave are fantastic examples of ancient Pueblo villages.
+The Mummy Cave is a fantastic example of an ancient Pueblo village.
 Plan on spending most of your day, as it is worth it.
 For the night, head back to Chinle, and enjoy the culture of the Navajo People.